Equipe de recherche FLOWERS

 The work of FLOWERS is organized around the following axis:

 Curiosity-driven exploration and sensorimotor learning: intrinsic motivation are mechanisms that have been identified by developmental psychologists to explain important forms of spontaneous exploration and curiosity.
-In FLOWERS, we try to develop computational intrinsic motivation systems, and test them on robots, allowing to regulate the growth of complexity in exploratory behaviours.
-These mechanisms are studied as active learning mechanisms, allowing to learn efficiently in large inhomogeneous sensorimotor spaces;
+In FLOWERS, we try to develop computational intrinsic motivation systems, and test them on embodied machines, allowing to regulate the growth of complexity in exploratory behaviours.
+These mechanisms are studied as active learning mechanisms, allowing to learn efficiently in large inhomogeneous sensorimotor spaces and environments;

 Cumulative learning of sensorimotor skills: FLOWERS develops machine learning algorithms that can allow embodied machines to acquire cumulatively sensorimotor skills.
 In particular, we develop optimization and reinforcement learning systems which allow robots to discover and learn dictionaries of motor primitives, and then combine them to form higher-level sensorimotor skills.